February 26, 20264 min read

 The dream of building a custom holiday home has met a harsh, modern reality: the people who know how to build them are disappearing.

 Sounds rather alarmist, doesn’t it?
 The data indicates it is, if anything, an understatement.
-Of the 91 million workers currently employed in the construction sector, only a handful are ‘skilled’; according to a 2022 Construction Skill Development Council of India (CSDCI) report, approximately three-fourths (75%) of this workforce is unskilled.
+Of around 91 million workers currently employed in the construction sector, only a handful are ‘skilled’; according to a 2022 Construction Skill Development Council of India (CSDCI) report, approximately three-fourths (75%) of this workforce is unskilled.

 The same report also highlights another worrying trend.
 The share of skilled workers is low even in mature markets such as Maharashtra, Tamil Nadu, Karnataka, and Delhi/NCR and gets progressively worse for more remote or less developed regions.